numtide/treefmt/docs/site/reference/formatter-spec.md

     It **MUST** process the specified files.
 For example, it **MUST NOT** ignore files because they are not tracked by a VCS.

-    It _SHOULD_ processes only the specified files.
+    It _SHOULD_ process only the specified files.
 Files that are not passed _SHOULD_ never be formatted.

 ### 2. Write to changed files